iostpa/nixos-config/README.md

-# Welcome to my dotfiles!
+# Welcome to my NixOS config!

-These dotfiles are for NixOS!
+These are my configs for NixOS!
 At the moment its just configuration.nix, but I'm aiming to move it to flakes.